codeacme17/examor/README.md

 ## 🗒️ Dev-plan for this week（9/1 - 9/8）
 - After a little precipitation, refactor the code of the project as a whole to improve code readability and extensibility
+- Fix existing bugs
-- Complete the development of fill-in-the-blank questions
+- Complete the development of fill-in-the-blank questions (if you have spare time)

 ## 💡 Inspiration